 New Uniform Guidance Procurement Standards to Go Into EffectJune 11, 2018

 After a three year delay, the new Uniform Guidance Procurement Standards go into effect for fiscal years beginning on or after December 26, 2017.
+Click here to view the Code of Federal Regulations (CFR) procurement standards.
+Relevant sections are 200.318 to 200.326.
 The Uniform Guidance Procurement Standards were part of the original Super Circular that went into effect in 2015, but due to the significant changes included within this section, entities were given an additional three years to comply with the requirements.
 Federal regulations on purchasing and procurement require a documented, detailed set of practices focused on full and open vendor competition to maximize cost effectiveness.

 Specifically, organizations will have to comply with CFR Sections 200.318 to 200.326.